 What is the most effective strategy for building a new habit?

 Habit stacking — attaching a new behavior to an existing automatic routine — leverages already-established basal ganglia circuits, dramatically accelerating the automaticity timeline.
+By pairing the new behavior with a reliable contextual cue, the brain encodes the sequence as a single behavioral chain rather than an isolated action.

 Does sleep affect habit formation?